 To put the $5.5 billion rescue program in perspective, the whole foreign exchange reserves of Ukraine stands at around $16-$24 billion.
 Consequently, two Jewish Ukrainian oligarchs managed to drain, or steal, a third of the total of Ukraine’s foreign exchange reserve, making the country extremely vulnerable to speculative attacks.

-But the PrivatBank nationalization was demanded by Ukrainian (((international supporters))).
+Ukrainian (((international supporters))) demanded the nationalization of PrivatBank.
 The state’s decision has been positively received by the IMF, G7 and European Union.
 Of course, these usual suspects have more debt with which to carry out the latest scam.
-Ukraine’s history suggests that after nationalization that the bank will probably be sold on the cheap to the same wash-rinse-repeat, privatize-gains/nationalize-losses oligarchs.
+Ukraine’s history suggests that after nationalization, the bank will probably be sold on the cheap to the same wash-rinse-repeat, privatize-gains/nationalize-losses oligarchs.
 What other purpose do nations have for (((them)))?

-According to Forbes, a number of the other (((insiders))) who got credits from PrivatBank — including Natel, Zebrina and Palmira Trading — have already begun bankruptcy proceedings.
-PrivatBank’s depositors can not withdraw foreign currencies.
+According to Forbes, a number of the other (((insiders))) who got credit from PrivatBank — including Natel, Zebrina and Palmira Trading — have already begun bankruptcy proceedings.
+PrivatBank’s depositors cannot withdraw foreign currencies.
 The huge recapitalization of PrivatBank will lead to a further devaluation of the hryvnia and increase inflation.

-But the IMF allows President Poroshenko to keep Ukraine on the debt-slavery leash.
-A new $5.5 billion loan from the IMF has been arranged.
-Ukraine’s foreign debt will continue to pile up.
-In reality, there is no counter to corruption, because all the (((usual suspects) at home and abroad are working over this poor, sad country and it’s people without any end in sight.
+Yet the IMF allows President Poroshenko to keep Ukraine on the debt-slavery leash.
+The IMF is issuing a new $5.5 billion loan.
+Ukraine’s foreign debt will continue to climb.
+In reality, there is no counter to corruption, because all the (((usual suspects) at home and abroad are working over this poor, sad country and its people without any end in sight.